first-stringer/accuweather-bigpanda-integration/README.md

     `node bigpanda-app-failed-messages.js bigpanda-app-failed-messages-config.properties`

-    If a message fails to be processed it will be placed back on the SQS queue for a maximum of ten times at which point it will be logged to the failed messages log file.
+    If a message fails to be processed it will be placed back on the SQS dead letter queue for a maximum of ten times at which point it will be logged to the failed messages log file.

     **If a message is published to the dead letter queue an email notification is sent via AWS CloudWatch and an AWS SNS topic.**